 30 Mar LLCs Are Not the Only Business Entity

 Don’t be brainwashed, LLCs are not the only business entity you have to choose from.
 There are also C-Corporations, S-Corporations, Partnerships, Limited Partnerships, Family Limited Partnerships and Sole Proprietorship’s.
+However, LLCs are great for a lot of reasons.

 What happens before a Lawsuit